 '''

 Index = runif(nrow(Syc2))

+'''

+'''

 Group1 = Syc2[which(Index<median(Index)),]

-Group2 = Syc2[which(Index>=median(Index)),]

 '''

+'''

+Group2 = Syc2[which(Index)=median(Index)),]

+'''

 7. Now, perform the same summaries as in the previous question for each separate group.
 Are your answers for Group 1 and in Group 2 reasonably similar in comparison to your answers in the previous question?
+Why is this exercise useful?
+Think about a clinical trial where those in Group 1 are assigned a placebo drug and those in Group 2 are assigned a new drug.
+If we want to estimate the effectiveness of the drug, how will this exercise help us?